Robinhood’s Fees

 Key Takeaways

-• Fees that you will see at Robinhood include
+• Fees at Robinhood include

-• Robinhood’s fees are listed on the
+• Robinhood lists its fees on the

 Robinhood’s Approach to Fees